 Landlords’ Obligations and Homeowners’ Recommendations

 Landlords must ensure compliance with legal obligations by providing annual gas safety checks conducted by registered engineers and promptly delivering gas safety records to tenants within 28 days.
 This ensures tenant safety and legal compliance.
-Annual servicing and maintenance of gas appliances are paramount responsibilities of landlords to uphold.
+Annual servicing and maintenance of gas appliances are the paramount responsibilities of landlords to uphold.
 Failure to adhere to these obligations can have serious consequences, including legal action and risks to tenant safety.
-It’s essential for landlords to prioritize the regular maintenance and safety of gas appliances within their properties to create a secure living environment for tenants.
+Landlords need to prioritize the regular maintenance and safety of gas appliances within their properties to create a secure living environment for tenants.

 While homeowners aren’t legally required to possess a gas safety record, annual servicing is highly recommended.
 Homeowners should consider obtaining a gas safety record from a Gas Safe Engineer to ensure the safety and efficiency of their gas appliances.
 It’s beneficial to engage with a Gas Safe Engineer for any servicing needs and to keep a copy of the gas safety record for future reference and peace of mind.